Puente la Reina, Navarre

-Puente la Reina (Spanish meaning literally the "bridge of the Queen"; Gares) is a town and municipality located in the autonomous community of Navarre, in northern Spain.
+Puente la Reina (Spanish meaning "the Queen's bridge"; Gares) is a town and municipality located in the autonomous community of Navarre, in northern Spain.

 Puente la Reina lies between Pamplona and Estella on the Way of St. James pilgrimage route to Santiago de Compostela.
 It is the first town after the junction of the French Way (Camino Francés), the most popular route, and Aragonese Way.